-Pioneered by Dr. Leroy Hood, P4 medicine is a revolutionary new perspective on medical practice founded on four pillars: Predictive, Preventive, Personalized & Participatory.2 Rather than seeing a doctor when patients get sick, this new approach advocates for basing treatment heavily on the use of technology, family history and genetics to prevent disease.
+Pioneered by Dr. Leroy Hood, P4 medicine is a revolutionary new perspective on medical practice founded on four pillars: Predictive, Preventive, Personalized & Participatory.2 Rather than seeing a doctor when patients get sick, these new approach advocates for basing treatment heavily on the use of technology, family history, and genetics to prevent disease.

 The advent of personalized medicine is all about the individual patient, not the disease.
 This new system can only function optimally when patients are involved in their treatment, too (something that will be discussed later).
 Thus, the authors thought it would be helpful to the reader if we used an example to help illustrate these new concepts so that readers and future patients can better understand their role in achieving good health.